| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 - HomeShield Pro subscription needed for full parental controls and security analytics

-- Configuration is app-only with no full browser-based UI like ASUS
+- Configuration is app-only — no full browser-based UI like ASUS provides

-The Archer BE550 is the most compelling value case for WiFi 7 in mid-2026.
-At $190, it brings tri-band WiFi 7 with a 6GHz band and a full suite of 2.5G ports — every single port on the router, WAN included, runs at 2.5 Gbps.
-Most routers at this price tier still ship one multi-gig port and call it done.
+The Archer BE550 is the most compelling WiFi 7 value case in mid-2026.
+At $199, it brings tri-band WiFi 7 with a 6GHz band and a full suite of 2.5G ports — every single port on the router, WAN included, runs at 2.5 Gbps.
+Most routers at this price still ship one multi-gig port and call it done.

-MLO (Multi-Link Operation) is the headline WiFi 7 feature here.
-The router can bond the 5GHz and 6GHz bands simultaneously for compatible client devices, which translates to lower latency and more consistent throughput rather than just higher peak speeds.
+MLO (Multi-Link Operation) is the headline WiFi 7 feature.
+The router bonds the 5GHz and 6GHz bands simultaneously for compatible client devices, which translates to lower latency and more consistent throughput rather than just higher peak speeds.
 For video calls and VoIP, which depend on latency more than bandwidth, MLO matters.

-The configuration limitation is real: Archer BE550 is managed entirely through the Tether app.
-There’s no web interface for browser-based configuration.
-If you want to set up a WireGuard VPN server, inspect traffic logs, or configure a static route, the Tether app either buries the option or doesn’t expose it.
+The configuration limitation is real: the Archer BE550 is managed entirely through the Tether app.
+No web interface for browser-based configuration.
+Setting up a WireGuard VPN server, inspecting traffic logs, or configuring static routes requires burying through the app or going without.
 Power users will find this limiting.

-At $190 for tri-band WiFi 7 with full 2.5G ports, the BE550 is still the best raw value in this comparison if firmware depth isn’t your priority.
+At $199 for tri-band WiFi 7 with full 2.5G ports, the BE550 is the best raw value in this comparison if firmware depth isn’t your priority.

 WiFi 7 Performance: ASUS RT-BE88U